7 File Handling Operations in Python Explained with Programming Examples

 4. Write a Python program to find the longest line in the file.

-Hint: Hint mentioned in the above three problems is sufficient to solve this problem as well.
+Hint: The hint mentioned in the above three problems is sufficient to solve this problem as well.

-You can also submit your homework with me.
-I will share your program on our portal.
+Submit your code.
+I will publish your program on our portal.

 Conclusion